epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 - [Digital Coins in Swaptacular](/public/docs/digital-coin-urls.pdf)

-  This specification defines all the nitty-gritty details of how exactly digital coins work in Swaptacular.
+  This specification defines all the nitty-gritty details of how digital coins work in Swaptacular.

   For example, the digital coin `https://example.com/foo#swpt:1234` tells that the document that describes the `swpt:1234` currency, can be found at URL `https://example.com/foo`.

-  Note that the information obtained from the URL can not be considered 100% trustworthy, and should be verified prior to receiving payments to newly created accounts.
-By including the debtor ID directly in the digital coin ("1234" in the example above), the verification can be performed automatically, without requiring any actions from the user.
+  Note that any information received via a random `https://` connection can not be considered 100% trustworthy for financial applications.
+Therefore, the obtained information must always be verified prior to receiving payments to a newly created account.

+  By explicitly including the debtor ID in the digital coin (notice the `#swpt:1234` thing at the end), the obtained information can be verified automatically, without requiring any further actions from the user.

 - [CoinInfo JSON Documents](/public/docs/coin-info-documents.pdf)